nibags/apparmor-ksyntaxhighlighting/README.md

 ## Description:

-Add syntax highlighting to KDE text editors (as Kate, KWrite, KDevelop or any application that uses the KSyntaxHighlighting Framework) for the **AppArmor Security Profiles**.
+Add syntax highlighting to KDE text editors (as Kate, KWrite, KDevelop or any application that uses the KSyntaxHighlighting/KTextEditor Framework) for the **AppArmor Security Profiles**.

 The file `apparmor.xml` contains the definition of the syntax highlighting.